What is The Game Show of Love?

 How the game works

 Each week, six contestants get to know each other through a series of (f)unconventional games, questions, and challenges, hoping to "meet their match."
-At the end of the show, each contestant sends the host who they like the most and if two people choose each other, it's a match!
+At the end of the show, each contestant sends the host the name of who they like the most and if two people choose each other, it's a match!
 Each episode could have zero matches or up to three matches.

 The Game Show of Love Origin Story